Anson Mount

 Anson Adams Mount IV (born February 25, 1973) is an American actor.
-He is known for his television roles as Cullen Bohannon in the AMC western drama series Hell on Wheels, as Jim Steele on the NBC series Conviction (2006), as the Marvel Comics superhero Black Bolt in the Marvel Cinematic Universe (MCU) media franchise (appearing in Inhumans and Doctor Strange in the Multiverse of Madness), and as Captain Christopher Pike in the Star Trek television series Discovery, Short Treks (2019), and Strange New Worlds (2022–present).
-He also starred opposite Britney Spears in the coming-of-age film Crossroads (2002).
-He is a member of the board of directors of METI International.
+He became known for his television roles on the western drama series Hell on Wheels (2011–2016) and Conviction (2006).
+He also starred in various films including Crossroads (2002) and Cook County (2009).

+He gained recognition for his role as Black Bolt in the Marvel Cinematic Universe (MCU) media franchise series Inhumans (2017), a role he went on to reprise in Doctor Strange in the Multiverse of Madness (2022).
+He has since portrayed Captain Christopher Pike in the Star Trek franchise beginning with the television series Star Trek: Discovery.

 Early life

 Mount's father, Anson Adams Mount II, was one of the original contributing editors to Playboy magazine.
 His mother, Nancy Smith, is a former professional golfer.
 From his father's first marriage, Mount has an older brother (Anson Adams Mount III) and two sisters.

 Mount attended Dickson County High School in Dickson, Tennessee, Sewanee: The University of the South, and Columbia University.